Natural Alternative Therapies

 Magnesium deficiency can also lead to sleep disorders so doing this will not only ease or stop the twitching but will relax you and reset your nervous system so you can finally get a good night’s sleep and dramatic relief from anxiety symptoms.

-Magnesium oil (this one is the best) is simply a mixture of Magnesium flakes and water but it feels oily and that’s why it’s referred to as oil.
+Magnesium oil is simply a mixture of Magnesium flakes and water but it feels oily and that’s why it’s referred to as oil.

 You simply rub the oil on both your legs twice a day – once during the day and once at night – before you go to sleep.

-Leave it on for at least 20 minutes and then wash off.
+Leave it on for at least 20 minutes and then wash it off.

 It may feel itchy and a bit unpleasant, but it works like a charm.